Mark G. Contreras, chief executive officer of Calkins Media Incorporated, has been appointed dean of the School of...

 All School of Communications programs deliver market-driven knowledge and expertise and provide strong emphasis on experiential learning in our world-sized classroom.
 Our model of communications education takes our students beyond the ordinary to learn and apply their knowledge in real communications and media settings.

 The School of Communications offers industry-staple programs in journalism, public relations, media studies, and film, television and media arts.
-In response to market demands, we also offer new-media programs in advertising and integrated communications, as well as interactive digital design.
+In response to market demands, we also offer new-media programs in advertising and integrated communications, as well as graphic and interactive design.
 These programs are at the cutting-edge of the industy and we continuously adjust our programs to meet the needs of the market.

 If you're looking for advanced programs, we've got those, too.
 The School of Communications offers a variety of accelerated and dual-degree master's programs, such as our 4-year (3+1) BA or BFA/MS program, which allows you to complete your undergraduate and graduate degrees to get you working faster.
 And as a communications student, beating deadlines is something you can appreciate.

 School of Communications students create a vibrant community of more than 12 student-run clubs and organizations, such as Q30-TV, WQAQ FM, Quinnipiac Film Society and The Quinnipiac Bobcats Sports Network.